 Doing that, the trailing edge radius gets rounder to the benefit of the wheel’s stability in a crosswind.

 The frontal drag (at 0° of yaw angle) becomes higher but at every other yaw angle this design lowers the drag and improves the stability of the wheel.

 The graph bellow compares two 40mm wheels fitted with the same 23mm tyre.
-The blue curve is a 19mm wide rim, whereas the pink one is a 25mm wide rim.
+The blue curve is a rim with 19mm outside width, whereas the pink one is has 25mm outside width.